Home Tech & Gear Here’s Why You Should Burn-In Your New Speakers and Headphones

 If you choose this method, don’t just pick a random playlist or loop the same song.
 Instead, opt for a playlist specifically crafted for burning in speakers.
 Many audio engineers and tech companies create burn-in playlists designed to include a wide range of frequencies that exercise the speaker’s dynamics.
 This helps to ensure that all drivers are getting broken in equally.

-The process for headphones is the same — just leave them on and make sure they are plugged in!
-Once your speakers are burned-in, you can enjoy them as they are meant to be heard, and if you care about proper speaker placement, reassess their positioning once they are burned in.
+The process for headphones is the same—just leave them on and make sure they are plugged in!
+Once your speakers are burned in, you can enjoy them as they are meant to be heard.
+If you care about proper speaker placement, reassess their positioning once they are burned in.
 You might notice that they sound slightly different from when they came out of the box.

 Featured Image by fernando zhiminaicela from Pixabay